jharwell/libra/cxx-dev-guide.md

   the code).
 Types are collections of data members that generally should be treatable as POD, even if they are not (e.g. contain a std::vector).

+- All mathematical constants (e.g. ints, doubles, etc) should be `kSPECIFIED_LIKE_THIS`: MACRO CASE + a preceding `k`.

+- All static class constants (you should not have non-static class constants) that are any kind of object should be `kSpecifiedLikeThis`: Upper CamelCase + a preceding `k`

+- All enum values should be `ekSPECIFIED_LIKE_THIS`: MACRO_CASE + a preceding
+  `ek`.
+The rationale for this is that it is useful to be able to tell at a glance if a constant is a mathematical one or only serves as a logical placeholder to make the code more understandable.
+The preceding `ek` does hinder at-a-glance readability somewhat, but that is outweighed by the increased at-a-glance code comprehension.

+- All enums should be postfixed with `_type`, in order to enforce semantic similarity between members when possible (i.e. if it does not make sense to do this, should you really be using an enum vs. a collection of `constexpr` values?).

+- `#define` for literal constants should be avoided, as it pollutes the global namespace. `constexpr` values in an appropriate namespace should be used instead.

 - Exactly one class/struct definition per .cpp/.hpp file, unless there is a very good reason to do otherwise.